feiran-l/Neural-Dual-Pixel-Simulator/README.md

 # Neural-DP-Simulator
-Code &amp; Dataset release for the ICCP'23 paper: Learning to Synthesize Photorealistic Dual-pixel Images from RGBD frames
+[ICCP'23]: Learning to Synthesize Photorealistic Dual-pixel Images from RGBD frames

 ## TODO:
-1. We are cleaning the dataset now and will release it asap
+1. We have only released the processed (i.e., RGB) data currently.
+The RAW images (~700GB) are too large and we are working on the release.

 ## Dataset
 ![DP5K Dataset](teaser/dataset_summary.png)
+* Download the processed dataset [here](https://www.dropbox.com/sh/ym03faddftnkclw/AACXN_8hKrTl6mKQuDS9xRl3a?dl=0).
+The train set (~110GB) is divided into several part to ease downloading.
+Please first download them all and then unzip.

 * Each timestamp-named folder refers to one scenario.
 Within it:
     * `meta_data.h5` records various info such as focal length, focus distance, and calibration data